John Robinson (aviator): Ethiopia

 After arriving in 1935, Robinson initially conducted pilot training at a recently opened officer training school close to Addis Ababa.
 On 8 August 1935, Robinson was assaulted by fellow aviator Hubert Julian at the Hotel de France in Addis Ababa.
 Julian, a recognized aviator from Trinidad who volunteered to help develop the Ethiopian Air Corps, was then ordered by the Emperor to leave the country.
 Soon after the incident, Robinson was then named the commander of the Ethiopian Air Force.
 The air force consisted of about two dozen aircraft, which included four Potez 25 biplanes, but all of the aircraft were weaponless.
 Early in his command, Robinson participated in a reconnaissance mission to provide supplies and soldiers from Addis Ababa to Adwa.
 The Italian invasion began on October 3, 1935.
 The eventual force totaled to 19 aircraft and 50 pilots.
 Ethiopian forces, however, were ultimately outmatched by the Italian airforce, who had advantages in experience and in sheer numbers.
 On May 9, 1936, Italy annexed Ethiopia.

 Robinson was also a witness to an Italian bombing of the city of Adwa in October 1935.
 He observed that the city was unprepared for the attack, and resulted in much confusion and residents fleeing to the city outskirts.
 "I saw a squad of soldiers standing in the street dumbfounded, looking at the airplanes.
 They had their swords raised in their hands," he described.

 For his service, Robinson received considerable press attention for his service through NBC Radio, the Transradio Press Service, and the Chicago Defender.
 Robinson returned to the United States in 1936.
 Contemporary historians also recognize his achievements in Ethiopia.
 Robinson's documented achievements in Ethiopia are considered to be the catalyst that inspired demands for social equality to allow African-Americans to serve in the U.S. Army Air Corps, and allowed for the organization of the African-American military pilot group, the Tuskegee Airmen, during World War II.
 Robinson is therefore sometimes referred to as the "Father of the Tuskegee Airmen".

 Later life and death

 In 1944, after Ethiopia's liberation by the Allies, Robinson returned to the country to establish a pilot training school.
-He also played a role in the foundation of Ethiopian Airlines.
+He also played a role in the foundation of Ethiopian Airlines, having trained the pilots, and acting as manager and supervisor.
 He died in Addis Ababa on March 27, 1954, from injuries he suffered in a plane crash.

 Legacy

 Robinson's Aero Club is the subject of the novel, The Challengers Aero Club by Severo Perez.

 On February 19, 2015, a reading garden at the U.S. Embassy in Ethiopia was dedicated to commemorate Robinson's contributions to Ethiopian aviation during and after war with Italy.

 A segment featuring John Robinson's story aired during an episode of Full Frontal with Samantha Bee on February 7, 2018.

+In 2002, the John C. Robinson Brown Condor Association, located in Gulfport, MS, was named in his honor.